bsblabs/embed-for-vaadin/README.md

 Custom extension can be added very easily by extending from the `EmbedVaadinServerBuilder`.
 These extensions can specify a custom configuration object, extending from `EmbedVaadinConfig`.

 # Release notes

+## 0.3 (not released yet)

+- #5: support of Vaadin production mode
+- #4: the development header is no longer added by default.
+Added an option to enable it
+- #3: context path is handled the same when it is specifies through the API or loaded from a properties file
+- EmbedVaadinConfig now exposes the deploy URL of the application.
+This takes into account the actual port that was allocated once the server has started
+- #2: wrong startup log when a custom HTTP port is specified

 ## 0.2